Posuk

 4.

-For thus the L<small>ORD</small> said to me:<br>“I rest calm and confident<sup class="footnote-marker">e</sup><i class="footnote">Cf. hibbit “to rely” (Job 6.19).
-The related noun mabbat· occurs with similar meaning in Isa.
-20.5, 6.</i> in My habitation—<br>Like a scorching heat upon sprouts,<br><sup class="footnote-marker">f</sup><i class="footnote">I.e., like a threat of disaster; cf. Eccl.
-11.4.</i>Like a rain-cloud in the heat of reaping time.”<sup class="endFootnote">-f</sup>יח:ה
+<span class="poetry indentAll">For thus </span> G<small>OD</small> said to me:<br><span class="poetry indentAll">“I rest calm and confident</span><sup class="footnote-marker">e</sup><i class="footnote"><b>confident </b>Cf. <i>hibbiṭ</i> “to rely” (Job 6.19).
+The related noun <i>mabbaṭ</i> occurs with similar meaning in Isa.
+20.5, 6.</i> in My habitation—<br><span class="poetry indentAll">Like a scorching heat upon sprouts,</span><br><span class="poetry indentAll">Like a rain-cloud in the heat of reaping time.”</span><sup class="footnote-marker">f</sup><i class="footnote"><b>Like a rain-cloud in the heat of reaping time </b>I.e., like a threat of disaster; cf. Eccl.
+11.4.</i>יח:ה

 כִּֽי־לִפְנֵ֤י קָצִיר֙ כְּתׇם־פֶּ֔רַח וּבֹ֥סֶר גֹּמֵ֖ל יִֽהְיֶ֣ה נִצָּ֑הֿ וְכָרַ֤ת הַזַּלְזַלִּים֙ בַּמַּזְמֵר֔וֹת וְאֶת־הַנְּטִישׁ֖וֹת הֵסִ֥יר הֵתַֽז׃